 Microsoft Edge is one of the best web browsers for Windows 11/10.
 Apart from a fast browsing experience, it also offers users safe and secure web browsing.
 Some users have experienced an issue with Microsoft Edge.
 According to them, Microsoft Edge crashes when playing a video on YouTube, Vimeo, or on any other similar platform.
-Some users have experienced the problem when they view a video in full-screen mode in Edge.
-If such an issue occurs on your computer, you can try the solutions provided in this article.
+Some users have experienced problems when they view a video in full-screen mode in Edge.
+If such issues occurs on your computer, you can try the solutions provided in this article.

 Microsoft Edge crashes when playing a video

-If Edge browser crashes when playing a video on your system, the following suggestions may help you get rid of the problem.
+If Edge browser crashes when playing a video on your system, the following suggestions may help you eliminate the problem.
 Before you begin, manually check for Windows Updates and install them if any are offered – including Driver updates.

 - Clear Edge cache and cookies

 - Reset Edge settings to default

 1] Clear Edge cache and cookies